User Guide

 Registration: The process that organisations must undergo to be granted access as Participant to the Platform.
 Registration to the Platform must be complemented by a subscription to one or several of the mechanisms.

-Subscription: The process that organisations must undergo to be granted access the features of a given mechanism.
+Subscription: The process that organisations must undergo to be granted access to the features of a given mechanism.

 A Participant's Administrator-user has the exclusive right to: